The Right to Manage

 If the landlord, or any of the other parties to the lease on whom the notice of claim must be served, cannot be found, this will not present an obstacle to exercise of the right.
-An application may be made to the Leasehold Valuation Tribunal for an order entitling the RTM company to acquire the right.
+An application may be made to the First-tier Tribunal (Property Chamber) for an order entitling the RTM company to acquire the right.

 As mentioned earlier, there is a statutory right (Section 83 of the 2002 Act) for the RTM company to require access to 'any part of the premises if that is reasonable' in connection with the claim.
 This is a right to inspect areas and facilities not generally accessible to the lease-holders.
 The right provides for access to 'any person authorised to act for the RTM company'.
 The right may be exercised by giving not less than ten days notice.
 There is no prescribed form for the notice.

 Unlike the request for information, which can be served at any time, this right is only available after service of the Notice of Claim.